Abdul Hameed Nomani: Career

-All India Muslim Majlis-e-Mushawarat
+In 2017, he resigned from JUH after being transferred from its Media Department to the Muslim Secretariat.
+In May 2017, he was appointed General Secretary of the All India Muslim Majlis-e-Mushawarat (AIMMM).

-In May 2017, Nomani was appointed as the General Secretary of the All India Muslim Majlis-e-Mushawarat (AIMMM).
-His appointment was announced by its president, Navaid Hamid.
+He introduced a syllabus at Darul Uloom Deoband on Hinduism, Christianity, and Judaism to promote a better understanding of other religions among students.
+He also serves as a guest lecturer at the seminary, where he teaches Indian philosophy and modern Indian thought to advanced students.

-Contributions to Urdu Journalism
+Literary works

-Nomani has contributed significantly to Urdu journalism, authoring more than 500 articles published in various Urdu newspapers and magazines.
-His writings address a range of topics, including political, social, cultural, and religious issues, often noted for their analytical approach.
+Nomani has contributed to Urdu journalism, authoring more than 500 articles published in various Urdu newspapers and magazines.

-As an author, he has published over a dozen books, focusing on Hinduism, Hindutva politics, and Islamic studies.
-Some of his notable publications include:
+As an author, he has published over a dozen books focusing on Hinduism, Hindutva politics, and Islamic studies.